appcanary/puppet/README.md

 ##Description

-appCanary is a security service that monitors your infrastructure for security vulnerabilities.
+Appcanary is a security service that monitors your infrastructure for security vulnerabilities.
 This module will manage the agent on your hosts.

 You'll need to provide the module with your API key and a list of paths to monitor.